 Price-to-rent ratios aren’t static, so an accurate compilation of price-to-rent ratios in the U.S. doesn’t exist.
 Hence, it would be better to calculate the current price-to-rent ratio yourself.

 You can check websites such as Zillow and Opendoor for up-to-date information on median home values and median rent prices.
-Or, if you’ve hired a property management company, they can calculate the price-to-rent ratio for you.
+Or, if you’ve hired a luxury home management company, they can calculate the price-to-rent ratio for you.